tranhelen/tranhelen/_posts/2019-05-25-responsivecontentdisplay.md

 Monet worked with the head architect of the Louvre, Camille Lefèvre, to create a place for these canvases: natural light, plain walls, and sparse interior decoration.
 The work informed the space.

 This musuem is what I think about when I see creative work displayed on the internet.
 I want the internet to feel the same as this musuem but it doesn't.
-I can't stop thinking seeing the frames.
+I can't stop  seeing the frames.

 <hr class="--small">